Mozes721/PhotoAlbum/README.md

 # PhotoAlbum
-With Django VueJS and MongoDB
+With Django, VueJS and MongoDB